maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 5.md

 **For a band-limited signal, what if we over sample? (higher than Nyquist rate)** => *It’s fine, samples are redundant and there are wasted bits.*
+==In oversampling, one samples than averages.
+In smoothing, one first averages and then samples.==

 **For a band-limited signal, what if we under sample?**
 => *We might have artifacts and we might miss details.*